 Much of Florida is in a tropical climate, which explains why its hurricane season occurs the earliest in the continental United States.
 However, Puerto Rico and the Caribbean Islands are further south in the heart of the tropics, and most of the first storms of the year happen here each season (and often the last ones, too!).

-Traditionally, the Caribbean hurricane season starts first in May or June in the central and western Caribbean.
+Traditionally, the Caribbean hurricane season starts in May or June in the central and western Caribbean.
 Storms earlier in this period tend to form in the central Caribbean, while storms in June form in the western Caribbean.
 The eastern Caribbean, including Puerto Rico, typically avoids most tropical activity until July, with activity peaking in mid-August to mid-September.

 Activity quiets down first in the eastern Caribbean in early October.
 However, the central and western Caribbean islands can see tropical activity during the winter months in rare cases!